 There Are 4 Common Approaches to Teeth Whitening, and Bleaching:

-1- Passive, or tray whitening or Tray Bleaching which – if the teeth are not Sensitive – gives you the best results.
+1- Passive, or tray whitening or Tray Bleaching which – if the teeth are not Sensitive – gives you the great results.
 As long as the cosmetic dentist monitors and advises regarding the concentration of the bleaching products used, such as hydrogen peroxide or carbomide peroxide which the carbomide peroxide comes in various concentrations of 10%, 15%, 22%, and 32%.The benefit of the tray bleaching, is that you as the patient have control, of how white you want your teeth to look like.
 The fabrication of bleaching trays are of vital importance, so is the direction that Dr Mobasser advises, in conjunction with which concentration gel to be used according to the condition and health of your teeth.

 Dr Mobasser also uses trays to help his patients for preventative dental care, ( to stop cavities and prevent periodontal and gum disease ), by using tray technique to help his patients keep their teeth for the rest of their life, and in addition make them look good.

 2-Laser Bleaching or Power Bleaching, or Zoom Bleaching with the aid of the light.

 Per Dr Mobasser the light causes excess heat to your teeth and pulp of your tooth (the nerve) and can cause inflammation of the pulp (pulpitis), and hence SENSITIVITY.
 It is best not to use any element that causes heat, such as laser or zoom light since that was a marketing technique, and it is actually detrimental to your teeth!